dib-lab/2022-dominating-set-differential-abundance-example/README.md

 ## Overview of the steps in the workflow

-The workflow is written in thre parts.
+The workflow is written in three parts.
-The first snakefile selects genomes with which to perfrom differential abuandance analysis, the second snakefile performs the differential abundance analysis, and the third snakefile annotates the results with gene and ortholog names.
+The first snakefile selects genomes with which to perform differential abundance analysis, the second snakefile performs the differential abundance analysis, and the third snakefile annotates the results with gene and ortholog names.
 Below, we provide a more detailed overview of the steps encoded by each workflow.

 `00_select_query_species_for_dda.snakefile`: